Some 250 Likoni, Mombasa youths who used to be members of juvenile gang groups, Wednesday surrendered to authorities.

 Likoni deputy county commissioner Eric Wamulevu assured those surrendering of their safety.
-He spoke during a forum bringing together reformed gang members, security agencies and human rights groups at Likoni ACK Guest House on Wednesday.
+He spoke during a forum bringing together reformed gang members, security agencies, and human rights groups at Likoni ACK Guest House.

-MUHURI, Red Cross, and Mombasa County Government are assisting in the reintegration into society.
+Muhuri, Red Cross, and Mombasa County Government are leading the reform initiative that assists youths involved in crime reintegrate into society.